JayaswalPrateek/MyCSnotesForME/Cpp.md

 ```
 - if variable is const and a pointer `ptr` is pointing to it then the pointer `ptr` should be const of the data type not as a pointer which it can also be at the same time but will require 2 consts in declaration
 - you can still point to the const of a data type of a variable without it having to be a constant

-***if we write `const` at the end of a function signature in a class then the compiler will  not allow that functions to modify values of the class***
+- if we write `const` at the end of a function signature in a class then the compiler will not allow that functions to modify values of the class
-	- you can also make a parameter in call by reference const to add some restrictions on what a function can do with the variables.
+	- you can also make a parameter in call by reference const to add some restrictions on what a function can do with the variables

-***pre-processor directives***
+<mark style="background: #FFB86CA6;">preprocessor directives</mark>
 - if a constant is needed across all files
 ```cpp
 #define x 10